Choose another writer in this calendar:

 André Gide was born in Paris.
 His father, Paul Gide, a professor of law at the University of Paris, was descended from Cévennes Huguenots.
 He died in 1880.
 In Si le grain ne meurt...
 (1924-26, If It Die: An Autobiography), Gide recalled that his father "spent most of the day shut up in a vast and rather dark study, into which I was only allowed when he expressly invited me."
 In his study he read his son works by Molière, passages from the Odyssey, and after discussing with his wife, also the first part of the Book of Job.
 "But the reading certainly made the deepest impression on me, not only because of the solemnity of the story, but because of the gravity of my father's voice and my mother's expression, as she sat with her eyes closed, in order alternately to signify or to shield her pious absorption, and opened them only to cast a questioning glance on me, full of love and hope." (from If It Die)

 Gide was raised by three women – his Aunt Claire, the English spinster Anna Shackleton, and his Calvinist mother, Juliette Rondeaux, who devoted her life to him.
 In his childhood Gide was educated mostly at home – he was lonely and ill for long periods.
-At the age of 13, Gide fell in love with his cousin Madeleine Rondeaux; they married 12 years later, but in 1923, after twenty-seven years of unconsummated marriage, Gide had a daughter, Catherine, by another woman.
+When his mother refused to take him to a Chopin concert given by Anton Rubinstein (labelling it as "unhealthy"), Gide developed a passion for studying his music.
+(Andre Gide's Politics: Rebellion and Ambivalence, edited by Tom Conner, 2000, pp. 15-16) At the age of 13, Gide fell in love with his cousin Madeleine Rondeaux; they married 12 years later, but in 1923, after twenty-seven years of unconsummated marriage, Gide had a daughter, Catherine, by another woman.
 Catherine's mother, Maria Van Rysselberghe, wrote about Gide's domestic life in Cahiers de la Petite Dame 1918-1945 (1973-77).
 Madeleine died in 1938, his unconsummated "marriage of Heaven and Hell" Gide dealt in Et nunc manet in te (1951).

 Gide attended several schools.
 At the École Alsacienne Gide developed an interest in literature.
 He made friends with other aspiring writers and artists and attended the literary salons of José Maria de Heredia and Stéphane Mallarmé.
 In 1891 Gide made his debut as a novelist with Les Cahiers d'André Walter.
 He had started to write it at the age of 18.
 The book, published anonymously, told the story of an unhappy young man and his pure love for his cousin Emmanuèle.
 Next year appeared his first collection of poems, Poésies, but by 1900 he had practically abandoned poetry.